What you need to know about Monday's day of mourning in B.C. and how it will work | CBC News

 Regular fares will be in effect.

 B.C.
 Ferries says it had already had additional service scheduled on the Tsawwassen–Swartz Bay route on Sept.
-19 before the announcement of the date for Queen Elizabeth II's funeral.
+19 before the announcement of the date for the Queen's funeral.
 A spokesperson said B.C.
 Ferries is not planning to add extra sailings beyond what has already been scheduled.

 What about other services?